hofstadter-io/cuetorials.com/content/overview/expressions.md

 ### Conditional Fields

+CUE's `if` is different from other languages.
+It is a comprehension rather than a branching mechanism.
+That is why we refer to it as
-Conditional fields, or guarded fields (if technically means guard), are another form of field comprehension.
+conditional fields, guarded fields, or another form of field comprehension.

-Some important notes to make from the usual understanding of if's:
+Some important differences:

-- there is not an else statement, you have to have two with opposite conditions
+- there is no else statement, you only include config when statements are true
-- there is no shortcircuiting of booleans, all conditions will be evaluated
+- there is no short-circuiting for multiple checks, all conditions will be evaluated

 {{< codePane file="code/overview/expressions/guards.html" title="guards.cue" play="true">}}

+\* Short-circuiting is likely to be added at some point, see https://github.com/cue-lang/cue/issues/2232